machellerogden/pdn/README.md

 #### symbols

-Symbols are used to represent identifiers, and should map to something other than strings, if possible.
+Unlike edn, PDN does not have full support for symbols.
+In PDN, symbols map to strings.
+Symbols in PDN simply offer a more terse way to express a string value when the character set of the string is such that it does not require quoting.

 Symbols begin with a non-numeric character and can contain alphanumeric characters and . * + ! - _ ? $ % & = < >.
 If -, + or . are the first character, the second character (if any) must be non-numeric.
 Additionally, `:` `@` are allowed as constituent characters in symbols other than as the first character.

 If a symbol ends with `^` then it will be appended with a suffix which ensures it has a unique name.
-The suffix is of the format `-{n}` where `n` is an integer which increments as other symbols of the same name are generated.
+This is similar to the gensym behaviour of clojure macros (which instead use the `#` suffix).
+The generated suffix is of the format `-{n}` where `n` is an integer which increments as other symbols of the same name are generated.

 > Note: The reference implementation contained in this repository will represent symbols as javascript or JSON string values.
 Additionally, the current implementation does not yet support all of the characters indicated in the above specification.

 #### keywords

-There is currently no specification for a special keyword or enumeration value separate from strings or symbols.
+Unlike edn, PDN does not currently specify a special keyword or enumeration value separate from strings or symbols.

 #### integers